 10. Does the community vote on the proposed boundaries that are provided to the School Board?

 Community members do not vote directly on school boundary proposals.
 However, community comments received are shared with the Superintendent and School Board at a workshop in January.
 The School Board votes on the recommendations as presented by the Superintendent of Schools at the Public Hearings scheduled in the spring.

 11. How are parents and the community involved throughout the school boundary process?

 Parents and community members have many opportunities to participate in the annual school boundary process.
-Community members may submit proposals for changes to school attendance areas and school usage.
+Community members may discuss proposals for changes to school attendance areas and school usage with the District's Demographics & Enrollment Planning personnel.
 Additionally, public meetings are held throughout the boundary process where stakeholders have the opportunity to speak directly with staff and/or School Board members.

 For additional information please see the Boundary Process Timeline.

 12. Are boundary proposals arranged in any order of preference?
 Is the Board going to pick one of the existing proposals or could it be something else?